August 2003 (Part 3)

 Take for an example the kungfu patterns, “Black Tiger Steals Heart” and “Single Tiger Emerges from Cave”, which provides an effective way to punch and to defend against the punch in Southern Shaolin Kungfu.
 You may learn the techniques of these two patterns, i.e. how to perform them, from books or videos.
 But unless you have some kungfu experience, it is likely that you will perform them wrongly.
 You may, for instance, put stress on certain parts of your body or your balance may be wrong.
-You would not know this mistakes, and if you continue your practice you would bring harm instead of derive benefit.
+You would not know this mistake, and if you continue your practice you would bring harm instead of derive benefit.

 You should first of all have a good understanding of what Shaolin Kungfu is.
 My book, “The Art of Shaolin Kung Fu”, will provide you with this understanding.
 Then you should learn Shaolin Kungfu from a master or an instructor in your area.
 If Shaolin Kungfu is not available, you may learn other styles of kungfu or modernized wushu.
 What your teacher teaches may be different from what I have described in my book, because different schools and different teachers have different philosophy and methods in their teaching.

 At present we do not have any Shaolin Wahnam instructor teaching Shaolin Kungfu in Lithuania, but Arunas Krisiunas, one of our Shaolin Wahnam instructors, teach Taijiquan and chi kung in your country.
 He is determined to bring the wonderful benefits of Shaolin Wahnam teaching to Lithuania.
-If you wish to contact him, his e-mail is firstname.lastname@example.org and his telephone number is
+If you wish to contact him, his e-mail is firstname.lastname@example.org.

 Last week I had my qigong practice twice a day as usual and I enjoyed the sessions very much because I felt a lot of qi flow.
 But yesterday morning I suddenly felt a sharp pain at my waist and lower part of my body, and I felt very painful even when I touched the waist and back portion of it.
 Now whenever I sit down, I can't stand up spontaneously without feeling the sharp pain, and I can't even walk straight.
 Please advise whether I should continue with the practice and how I could release the pain.